microsoft/Mastering-the-Marketplace/index.md

 # Hero section
 title: Mastering the Marketplace
-description: A technical learning library for building transable offers on Azure
+description: A technical learning library for building transable offers on Azure.
+This content helps you bring your solution to the Microsoft marketplace faster and with more understanding.
+The library contains self-paced videos, hands-on labs, and sample code.
 buttons:
     - icon: github
       content: Go to GitHub repository